 Making better food choices will have a positive impact on your leisure time.
 As athletes know, healthy food and plenty of water sustain your energy levels, fuel your muscles, and help you recover quickly.
 The food you eat on the road will serve as your traveling repair kit.

-Here are some tips to help you eat healthfully while you're traveling or vacationing this summer:
+Here are some tips to help you eat healthfully while you're traveling or on a trip with buddies:

 If you're on the road and stop at a fast-food joint, your food choices will be limited to fast food.
 But if you stop at a grocery store that offers whole or healthy foods—fruits, bagged carrots, nuts, hummus—or a supermarket that features a salad bar, you quickly expand your choices (and reduce junk-food temptations).

 2. Eat frequently, and in smaller amounts

 Eating small amounts of healthy food throughout the day sends a signal to your brain that the food supply is plentiful, so it's OK to burn through those calories quickly.

 Limiting your calorie load at a single sitting also gives you lots of energy.
 Eating too many calories in one meal—even if they're healthy calories—sends your brain the message that leaner times must be around the corner, so those calories will get stored as fat.
 Eating too much at one sitting can also make you sluggish and sleepy.